ishquark13/PES-FinalProject/README.md

 Nyquist rate.

 4. The External Microphone Circuit I used needed some additional gain --> 60dB to accurately bias the ADC.
+I had to desolder and rework the pre-amplifier circuit on my PCB by adding a resistor bridge and a capacitor to increase the gain, but not create signal clipping.

 With the above shortcomings, I was still able to implement a reasonably quick PDA that is capable of finding the formants (Spectral Maximum in Human Speech) by using vocal samples